 Yes, you can.
 You will be required to suspend your PhD to complete your work placement.
-During this time your scholarship may also be suspended temporarily, please refer to the terms and conditions of your scholarship.
+During this time your scholarship may also be suspended temporarily.
+Please refer to the terms and conditions of your scholarship prior to applying.

 Candidates are required to complete two 6 month paid placements with a government agency, department, NGO or industry partner (referred to as a host organisation).